-(3) Mr. Zwiefel would be eligible to receive distribution of his account upon a separation from service.
-Mr. Zwiefel's balance reflects amounts contributed to the plan before the IPO and thus have not been reported in prior year Summary Compensation Tables.
+(4) Mr. Zwiefel is eligible to receive distribution of his account upon his separation from service, subject to the required deferral of distribution as a key employee.
+Mr. Zwiefel's balance reflects amounts contributed to the plan before the IPO, and thus, have not been reported in prior year Summary Compensation Tables.